Obesity: Cell energy 101

 ATP: The Basic Energy Unit

+ATP is the basic unit of energy within the human body.
+The phosphate in particular is important.
+The body gets energy by breaking down ATP into ADP and then AMP if needed.
+That mean A has 3 phosphates, then 2 phosphates then 1.
+Each time it loses a phosphate the body releases energy.
 ATP is like a rechargeable battery.
 It uses energy sources like fat, carbs and protein to recharge its energy batteries from AMP > ADP > ATP.
 Fat recharges more of the batteries pound for pound than carbs or proteins.
 It also depends if the fuel is fully burnt.
 If it isn’t then less energy is released so less ATP is produced.

 Why we store fat

 An extra factor is how full different foods make you feel.
-Protein generally makes you feel more full than sugar or fat and has the energy equivalent of carbs so some recommend focusing on protein rich foods instead.
+Protein generally makes you feel more full than sugar or fat and has the energy equivalent of carbs, so some recommend focusing on protein-rich foods instead.

 Mitochondria: The cells powerhouse